knightjdr/gatsby-starter-scientist/README.md

 ### General notes about text

 The text for many of the sections described below is located in `src/markdown`.
 You can enter plain text as you'd like it to appear on the site or add links and other html elements using markdown styling.
-For example, you can specify a linkg with `[link text](https://link-to-whatever.com)` See [Markdown cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) for details.
+For example, you can specify a linkg with `[link text](https://link-to-whatever.com)`.
+See [Markdown cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) for details.

 ### About section

 The title, text and image in the `About` section can be customized in the markdown file `src/markdown/about.md`.
 The image for this section should be placed in the `src/images` folder and its path specified as `../images/[your-picture.png]`.
-The image should be square and at least 1050 x 1050px and either PNG or JPG.
+The image should be square and at least 1050 x 1050 pixels and either PNG or JPG.
 The image will be automatically converted to a circle.

 This section is optional, as is the section title and image.
 Delete or rename the `about.md` file if you do not want this section or delete the title and/or image fields if you do not want them.

-### Research section
+### Research subsection

-The research sections are declared in the `src/markdown/research` folder.
-You should create one file for each section with an optional title and image.
-You must specify the order of eacg sections in its corresponding file.
+The research subsections are declared in the `src/markdown/research` folder.
+You should create one file for each subsection with an optional title and image.
+You must specify the order of each subsection in its corresponding file.

-The images for each section should be placed in the `src/images/reaserch` folder and its path specified as `../../images/research/[your-picture.png]`.
-The image should be square and at least 900 x 900px and either PNG or JPG.
+The images for each subsection should be placed in the `src/images/reaserch` folder and its path specified as `../../images/research/[your-picture.png]`.
+The image should be square and at least 900 x 900 pi and either PNG or JPG.

-This section is optional, as is the section title and image.
+This section is optional, as are the subsection titles and images.
 Delete all files in this folder if you do not want this section or delete the title and/or image fields if you do not want them.

 ### Opportunities section

 The text in this section can be customized in the markdown file `src/markdown/opportunities.md`.

 This section is optional.
-Delete or rename the `opportunities.md` file if you do not want this section.
+Delete or rename the `opportunities.md` file if you do not want it.

 ### Contact section

 The text in this section can be customized in the markdown file `src/markdown/contact.md`.

 This section is optional.
-Delete or rename the `contact.md` file if you do not want this section.
+Delete or rename the `contact.md` file if you do not want it.

-### footer
+### Footer

 Links in the footer are declared in the `gatsby-config.js` file.
 You can include any links you like.